19pa1a05g5/WT-lab10/README.md

 http://127.0.0.1/PHP%20work/assignment1/lab10.php

-I create the table "register_tbl" in mydb database with name,email,password and phonenummber.
+I create the table "register_tbl" in mydb database with name,email,password and phonenumber.

 using the register form we can insert the data in the table .